 The scleral lenses worked wonders by allowing Ben’s eyes to properly focus light to the retina.
 Several appointments with his eye doctor ensured that the scleral lenses were fit just right.
 Ben can now see clearly and effortlessly, read the board and his textbooks, all of which have enabled him to graduate from college with honors.

-If you or your child have astigmatism, make your life easier by following in Ben's steps and ask Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang about scleral lenses.
+If you or your child have astigmatism, make your life easier by following in Ben's steps and ask Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang about scleral lenses.

 For Georgette, Sclerals Are the Perfect Fit

 Just imagine how Georgette felt, at age 15, when she was diagnosed with keratoconus.